SB-1455

 Plain Language

-It is unlawful for any person to design, develop, or make available an AI chatbot knowing or with reckless disregard that it poses a risk of soliciting, encouraging, or inducing minors to engage in, describe, or simulate sexually explicit conduct, or to create or transmit visual depictions of such conduct.
-The mens rea standard is knowledge or reckless disregard — negligence alone is not sufficient.
-Violations carry fines up to $100,000 per offense.
-This is a direct statutory fine, not an AG-enforced civil penalty.
+It is unlawful for any person to design, develop, or make available an AI chatbot with knowledge or reckless disregard that the chatbot poses a risk of soliciting, encouraging, or inducing minors to engage in, describe, or simulate sexually explicit conduct, or to create or transmit visual depictions of sexually explicit conduct.
+The mental state requirement is knowledge or reckless disregard — not strict liability.
+Violations carry a fine up to $100,000 per offense.
+This applies to any person, not just covered entities.

 Statutory Text